nodemailer/nodemailer/README.md

 });
 ```

+**NB!** If you want to provide instant feedback to the user, listen for the first `'sent'`, `'failed'`, or `'requeued'` event only.
+The first event should arrive quickly but once the message gets requeued, the delay until the next event for this particular domain is fired is at least 15 minutes.

 > This example uses `.once` for listening to the events which is ok if you have just one recipient.
-For severals recipients with different domains, the events get called several times and thus would need a more complex handling.
+For several recipients with different domains, the events get called several times and thus would need a more complex handling.

 #### When would you use Direct transport?